walterbrunetti/feeds_lookup/README.md

 django_test
 ===========

-##This project is an experimentation using django, elasticsearch and backbone.
+##This project is an experimentation using django, elasticsearch and angularJS.